LinuxforPunks/Shinobi-CCTV-Devuan-guide/README.md

 9. The Ninja Way installation script, /INSTALL/start.sh, the UPDATE.sh and the UPDATE-v2-to-v3.sh... are confusing imo because they mostly install the same filenames to the same places.
 But if you clone the repo into /home/Shinobi, and run the /INSTALL/start.sh one, that seemed to work and to let you ignore the others.

+10. The MariaDB mysql setup is confusing but does not require many steps to sort out.
+When you install mysql you make a "root" user: this is confusing because it's the root user of mysql not necessarily of the PC.
+You also make a dedicated user for Shinobi, which by default is MajesticFlame with a blank password.
+This new user also isn't a user of the PC just of mysql.
+This new user of mysql must have the same name and password as in conf.json There are 3 commands to set this up which I'll attach in the cheat sheet.
+Although this is automated in the official install scripts I found it kept needing to be redone manually.

-10. On Devuan, with SysVinit, you want to autostart mariadb and pm2 (for it to run camera.js and cron.js) with init.d scripts.
+12. On Devuan, with SysVinit, you want to autostart mariadb and pm2 (for it to run camera.js and cron.js) with init.d scripts.
 If dockerd is optionally added, it seems to have some problems with being at the same runlevel as those other two, but it works fine to call it from rc.local.
 The only actual problem I noticed was that the "pm2 startup" command in the official install script doesn't recognize SysVinit and detects it as another program (iirc Openrun).

+13. You want a graphical desktop.
+It's possible to run the server headless but for getting connections to cameras and checking the vcoding of streams it's best to see what it looks like to the server.
+I like LXDE for this.

+14. It's also good to set up an NFS service to share the CCTV disks.

 **I will put my copies of the scripts and a cheatsheet of useful commands here.
 Obviously these only worked for me on a certain PC at a certain moment in time but the key takeaway is that you probably only need to make one new init script to launch Shinobi, and configure/enable a couple of others.**